Looking for information regarding home safety for elderly? You've come to the right place.

 Depending on the severity of the individuals wandering issue, consider an alarm system that would alert caregivers that the individual has opened a door or window.

-Does the individual have memory difficulties?
 There are a variety of products that assist seniors in remembering times, dates and events.
-Timers to remind individuals when cooking is also a good safety idea.
+Timers to remind individuals when cooking is a great safety idea.